 And of course location is important.
 Italy is a long, thin country with lots of mountains in the middle, extensive coastal areas, a few flat grassy plains, several large-ish cities, thousands and thousands of villages.
 Each type of location is very different from the other; make sure you know which would best suit your needs.

 Once you are decided on these points, your real estate agent can begin to show you some properties that are highly coherent with your requirements.

-The next stage requires a little helping hand from he or she.
+The next stage requires a little helping hand from him or her.
 Most agents will include additional services in their fee, but others will not.
 Then make sure you know exactly what is included and what is not in your specific arrangement.

 These services may include diverse aspects of the property purchase process:

-1- Obtaining an Italian tax code (codice fiscale) issued by the Italian tax authority (Agenzie delle Entrate), which is required to purchase a property.
+1. Obtaining an Italian tax code (codice fiscale) issued by the Italian tax authority (Agenzia delle Entrate), which is required to purchase a property.

 It is therefore fundamental to select a real estate agent not only with regards their assistance in helping you find your dream home, but also on the basis of their ability to provide the support and services you will need once you have found it.
 So ask.
 Ask directly which (if any) services carry additional costs, and what those costs are exactly.
 Ensure that you choose the agent that best fits with your requirements.

 Furthermore, for an extra fee, many agents will help you get a renovation estimate and even help you find a trustworthy local contractor to undertake the building works.
 Lots of things to do, in a a foreign language in a foreign country and your real estate agent is usually able help you out with a load of extra issues at no extra cost.